fontforge/designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.md

  Library based on sources from 14:57 GMT 31-Jul-2012.
 ```

-From here you can use FontForge in the usual way, but with the advantage of being able to
-effectively capture and report any issues that FontForge may have.
+From here you can use FontForge in the usual way, but with the advantage of being able to effectively capture and report any issues that FontForge may have.

 One major difference that running FontForge inside gdb makes is how a crash is made apparent.
 Without gdb, when FontForge crashes it will disappear from your screen.
-When you are running
-FontForge inside gdb however, a crashed FontForge will remain open along with its windows and user
+When you are running FontForge inside gdb however, a crashed FontForge will remain open along with its windows and user interface.
-interface.

-If you find that your interface is unresponsive, switch back to the terminal where you ran gdb and
-you might see something like “SIGSEGV” in the text followed by the (gdb) prompt.
-If you see the
+If you find that your interface is unresponsive, switch back to the terminal where you ran gdb and you might see something like `SIGSEGV` in the text followed by the `(gdb)` prompt.
-(gdb) prompt then FontForge is no longer executing.
-At this stage, use the “bt” command to get a
+If you see the `(gdb)` prompt then FontForge is no longer executing.
-backtrace as shown in the example below.

-As you can see in the example backtrace FontForge has crashed inside the `copy()` function.
-The
-`copy()` function was itself called from the `KCD_AutoKernAClass` function.
-The backtrace will tell
-a software developer the exact lines these calls were made, and also use the tip that the parameter
-passed to `copy()` was invalid (out of bounds) to work out what the code is doing wrong.
+You can now (finally!) use the `bt` command to get a backtrace, and then use the gdb `quit` command to exit from gdb and to close the crashed FontForge.
+Here is an example:

 ```
 Program received signal SIGSEGV, Segmentation fault.
 0x00007ffff74a7c01 in ?? () from /lib/x86_64-linux-gnu/libc.so.

 (gdb) bt
 #0  0x00007ffff74a7c01 in ?? () from /lib/x86_64-linux-gnu/libc.so.6
 #1  0x00007ffff6389a80 in copy (str=0x900000008) at memory.c:82
 #2  0x00007ffff7a4aeb5 in KCD_AutoKernAClass (kcd=kcd@entry=0xe80c40, index=2, is_first=is_first@entry=1)